 - In February and August many dealers offer some real bargains, while sales are slow as buyers wait for the new number plates coming in March and September.
 But If you take advantage of this lull, your ‘old’ number plates will make your car seem older than it really is, so it will depreciate faster.

 - Showrooms are quieter on weekdays so drop in on a Friday – when the dealer will also be keen to meet their weekly target.
-This gives you a double advantage when bargaining with the salesperson.
+This gives you an advantage when bargaining with the salesperson.

-- Wait a few months after launch before buying a new model – by then there will be less showroom buzz about it so the dealer may well offer you a better deal.
+- Wait a few months after launch before buying a new model – by then there will be less showroom buzz about it so the dealer might well offer you a better deal.

 - March and September are the peak months for sales of new cars, often through part-exchange deals.
 So dealers will have lots of used cars to sell, which puts you in a strong position when negotiating.